 Education

 Queensland women on average achieve a higher education level than men.
-Women are more likely to complete Year 12 and to go on to university.
+Young women are more likely to complete Year 12 and go on to university.

 Women and men profiles